 At Manor Field Infant School we believe in nurturing children to become confident, successful, collaborative, responsible and respectful individuals with high aspirations and a love of learning.
 We understand that children’s health, well-being and emotional and social understanding are at the heart of their ability to develop into successful learners.

-The School Council, circle time, class helpers and jobs, lunchtime helpers, playground buddies and Young Interpreters all form an important part of the culture of our school with the children at the centre, driving their own learning and experiencing democracy and community.
-Our British Values and school values enable children to become global citizens who embrace, value and celebrate challenge and diversity.
+Our children are given a voice as Little Stars in the School Council, while they take on responsibilities for their environment and each other as Headteacher Helpers, Playground Pals and Young Interpreters.
+These all form an important part of the culture of our school with the children at the centre, driving their own learning and experiencing democracy and community.
+Our British Values and School Values enable children to become global citizens who embrace, value and celebrate challenge and diversity.

 Year 2 visit to Newman Court Residential Complex

-As part of our commitment to developing confident, responsible and respectful youngsters, we brought together a group of Year 2 children to visit Newman Court and meet some of the residents there.
-The children shared their biographies of Roald Dahl and chatted with the Newman Court residents about their childhoods.
-Adults and children then bonded over a shared love of art, with all concerned having an enjoyable and fun afternoon.
+As part of our commitment to developing confident, responsible and respectful youngsters, we will be taking a group of Year 2 children to visit Newman Court and meet some of the residents there.
+As with the trip last year, children will be sharing their learning and chatting with the Newman Court residents.
+The adults and children will take part in some art activities.
+We look forward to bringing you an update on this when it happens!